hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 dynamic storage service.
 The core storage system is designed to provide a safe, secure, network accessible way to store data.
-You can store an unlimited quantity of files and each file can be as large as 5 gigabytes, plus with large object creation, you can upload and store objects of virtually any size.
+You can store an unlimited quantity of files and each file can be as large as 5GB.
+With segmented objects, you can upload and store objects of virtually any size.

-HP Cloud Object Storage allows users to store and retrieve files and content via a simple Web Service (ReST: Representational State Transfer) interface.
+HP Cloud Object Storage allows you to store and retrieve files and content via a simple Web Service Representational State Transfer (ReST) interface.

-## 1.1.
-API Maturity Level
+## 1.1 API Maturity Level

 This section describes the maturity level of the functions and features described in this document.

-### 1.1.1 Maturity Level Description
+### 1.1.1 Maturity Level Definitions

 The maturity levels are as follows: